maxwellreynolds/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Welcome!
+My name is Max Reynolds.
+I am a PhD student at the University of Pittsburgh in the department of Biomedical Informatics.
+I work in Dr. Kayhan Batmanghelich's lab on problems related to Alzheimer's disease and neuroimaging with an emphasis on causal inference and Bayesian statistical methods.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Before starting my PhD I worked as a software engineer for a startup medical device company called Freespira where I was leading Salesforce Health Cloud development and various other projects.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Maxwell_Reynolds.pdf" "newtab" >}}CV{{< /staticref >}}.